evgenyb/evgenyb.github.io/_posts/2020-08-05-aks-with-managed-identity-and-managed-aad-integration.md

 ## AKS Managed Identity and role assignment

 For resources outside of the AKS "managed" `MC_*` resource group, AKS managed identity needs to be granted with required permissions, so AKS is able to interact with “external” resources (for example, read/write on subnets or provision static IP address etc.).
 AKS managed identity has to be assigned with `NetworkContributor` role at the AKS subnet scope.
-To perform a role assignment, use the PrincipalID of the cluster System Assigned managed identity.
+To perform a role assignment, use the `principalId` of the cluster System Assigned managed identity.
 Here is an example how you can assign `NetworkContributor` role (you can find role GUID in [Azure built-in roles](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles) list) for AKS managed identity with ARM template.

 ```json
 {